jamesottinger/MoneyWatch/README.md

 ### What is it made out of?

 MoneyWatch is a mix of HTML5, CSS3, and JavaScript on the front-end.
 Python3 with Flask drive the back-end with MySQL data storage.
-Frameworks used include a mix of jQuery, jQuery UI, YUI 3, and Bootstrap 3.
+Frameworks used include a mix of jQuery, jQuery UI, and Bootstrap 3.
 HighCharts is used for the graphing pieces.
 MoneyWatch pulls stock quotes from Yahoo's Finance API.

 ### Installation